Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Analytic results and Algorithmic advances of the Bubble PQMC

+In our implementation, we store the states of the left and right bubbles.
+After updating the configuration at the $j$‑th projector slice, the left bubble state $\langle \alpha_l^{j-1} |$ and the right bubble state $| \alpha_r^{2m-j} \rangle$ propagate to $\langle \alpha_l^{j} |$and $| \alpha_r^{2m-j-1} \rangle$, respectively.
+The operator at the $(j+1)$-th projector slice is then updated.
+This process is carried out sequentially from the first slice to the $2m$‑th slice, and then back from the $2m$‑th slice to the first slice.
+We repeat this back‑and‑forth propagation, which is why the method is called a propagating update.
+Further implementation details are provided in Appendix~\ref{appD}.

-As illustrated in Fig.~\ref{fig:fig5}, $P$ exhibits a power-law scaling with the system size $L$ in the FM phase and at the critical point, while it remains $O(1)$ in the PM phase.
-In the FM phase, the tendency for all lattice sites to form a single collective "bubble" implies that the weight ratio calculation must account for the entire lattice.
+As illustrated in Fig.~\ref{fig:fig5}, $P$ exhibits a power-law scaling with the system size $L$ in the FM phase and at both the Ising and Gaussian QCPs, while it remains $O(1)$ in the PM phase.
+In the FM phase at $K=0$, the tendency for all lattice sites to form a single collective ``bubble'' implies that the weight ratio calculation must account for the entire lattice.
 This is consistent with the observed scaling $P \sim L^2$, which equals the total number of lattice sites $N$.
-Conversely, in the PM phase, individual sites or small local clusters tend to form independent bubbles.
+Conversely, in the PM phase at $K=0$, individual sites or small local clusters tend to form independent bubbles.
 Consequently, the value of $P$ becomes a constant independent of $L$.
-Notably, at the critical point, numerical results indicate that $P$ also follows a power-law scaling with $L$, but with a reduced exponent of approximately $0.8$.
-This leads to a significant computational speedup compared to the FM phase.
+Notably, at the Ising QCP ($K=0$), numerical results indicate that $P$ follows a power-law scaling with $L$ with an exponent of approximately $0.837$.
+At the Gaussian QCP ($K=16.02$), we observe a power-law scaling $P \sim L^{0.992}$.
+While this exponent is larger than that at the Ising QCP, $P$ remains vastly smaller than the projection length $m=8L^3$ in both cases: the ratio $P/m \sim L^{-2.163}$ at the Ising QCP and $P/m \sim L^{-2.008}$ at the Gaussian QCP, both of which vanish rapidly in the thermodynamic limit.
+This leads to a significant computational speedup compared to the $\sigma^z$-basis approach.
 When considering the full projection time slice, the total computational complexity of the PQMC method with the bubble basis is therefore $O(mP)$, where $m$ is the number of time slices.

+The power-law scaling of $P$ with system size at quantum critical points is a universal, model-independent property.
+In contrast, the specific numerical value of the scaling exponent varies across different universality classes and may be model-dependent.
+Regarding whether the specific numerical value is universal for a given universality class, we have no numerical results to confirm this at present, and we note that this remains an interesting open question.